How Does Salary Packaging Work?

 What is salary packaging?

-Widely seen as the last tax break available to eligible workers, salary packaging – also known as salary sacrificing – allows eligible employees to deduct a raft of everyday expenses from their pre-tax wages.
+Widely seen as the last potential tax break available to eligible workers, salary packaging – also known as salary sacrificing – is an employer-employee arrangement that helps thousands of Australians across a range of industries pay for certain expenses from their pre-tax wages.

 How does it work?